 - 1. Using the items on pages 43 67, list a category (same or new) and at least two hidden curriculum items for that category. - 2.
-Choose an area or item from pages 43 67 and describe how you could teach about the item/area. - 3.
-Choose one area from the list below and describe how the hidden curriculum would be different in various environments (home, school, work, community). - Bathroom rules - Clothing - Eating
+Choose an area or item from pages 43 67 and describe how you could teach about the item/area.

-4. Describe how a hidden curriculum item could be different depending on who an individual is with, such as friends, classmates, teammates, parents, teacher, extended family, etc. Choose an item and explain how it would be different with at least two individuals.

-5. Write a short scenario describing a hidden curriculum item "gone bad."
+- 3. Describe how a hidden curriculum item could be different depending on who an individual is with, such as friends, classmates, teammates, parents, teacher, extended family, etc. Choose an item and explain how it would be different with at least two individuals. - 4.
+Write a short scenario describing a hidden curriculum item "gone bad."
 Explain how you would explain the situation to the individual involved and what supports you could provide to prevent similar situations in the future.